resizes/blog/blog/2025-02-17-sftp/index.md

 ### Values.yaml

-On the other hand, there is the `values.yaml`, where we collect things like the ingress, variables (in this case, retrieved from a secret stored in AWS), the serviceAccount, etc.
+On the other hand, there is the `values.yaml`, where the ingress, the serviceAccount, variables (in this case, retrieved from a secret stored in AWS) etc. are collected.

 It should looks like this: